 Learning to pray aloud is also difficult.
 It’s even less natural.
 Take heart, my fellow Watches, if praying for healing is not easy for you.

-It requires perseverance – Like any tricky thing, building a habit of prayer takes time.
-It requires discipline to pray, it requires humility.
+Like any tricky thing, building a habit of prayer takes time.
+It requires discipline to pray; it requires humility.
 In Gethsemane Jesus had to ask his disciples three times to pray for Him as He suffered, and in the end they fell asleep.
-Unlike them, He didn’t give up, but prayed several times for his suffering to be taken away.
-Prayer (especially, perhaps, prayer for healing) is not a one-shot wonder.
+Prayer is not necessarily a one-off thing.

 There are many answers to these objections.
 Perhaps we can walk and pray, or pray in small short bursts.
 Ultimately, though, the answer is concentration.
 We need to actively choose prayer.
 We need to remove distractions.
 Jesus left the crowds to pray.
 He didn’t even stay in the town where people could possibly interrupt – He went out onto the hillside.